 City populations are becoming more diverse - in terms of culture, language, taste and interests.
 Populations are also ageing, and demands on cities are growing.
 Providing opportunities for all Wellingtonians to participate and be part of city communities will need to be actively supported.
+There will be continued demand for increasing access to city life, community and recreation choices for a range of abilities interests and needs.

-'DEPENDING ON SIZE, CITIES ARE THE MOST INFLUENTIAL INSTITUTIONS WITHIN THE MODERN NATION.
+DEPENDING ON SIZE, CITIES ARE THE MOST INFLUENTIAL INSTITUTIONS WITHIN THE MODERN NATION.
 THEY REPRESENT THE ENGINES OF THE ECONOMY AND PROVIDE HOMES FOR A MAJORITY OF THE POPULATION.
-THEY ALSO ARE RESPONSIBLE FOR A MAJORITY OF RESOURCE AND ENERGY CONSUMPTION AND HARMFUL EMISSIONS.'
-THE WORLD BANK, ECO2CITIES, 2010
+THEY ALSO ARE RESPONSIBLE FOR A MAJORITY OF RESOURCE AND ENERGY CONSUMPTION AND HARMFUL EMISSIONS.
+THE WORLD BANK, ECOCITIES, 2010

-WELLINGTON'S RESPONSE: CITY STRENGTHS
+OUR RESPONSE: CITY STRENGTHS